annasaslam4/PixPressor/replit.md

 - JSZip for bulk ZIP downloads
 - No server-side processing - all operations happen in the browser for privacy

+**PWA Support** (NEW):
+- Progressive Web App capabilities with service worker (`public/sw.js`)
+- Offline caching of static assets and processed images
+- Installable app experience on mobile and desktop
+- Install prompt component with dismissible UI
+- App manifest with icons and metadata
+- Works offline after first visit

 ### Backend Architecture

 **Server Framework**: Express.js with TypeScript